Gardening Plants & Flowers Flowers

 Light

 These plants prefer full sun to grow and bloom their best.
-They can tolerate light shade, though blooming might not be as vigorous and the stems might be floppy and require support.
+They can tolerate light shade, though blooming might not be as vigorous, and the stems might be floppy and require support.
 Plus, they can get leggy if they don't get at least four to five hours of sun per day.

 Soil